 HERE is the Project Handout sheet we made for our students and families to gain insight on what we would be working on in the coming weeks.

 My biggest worries were rooted in a lack of supplies and a fear of the unknown–not knowing what the students would create!
 What if they wanted to make something that I didn’t know a lot about?
 How could I buy supplies for them when I don’t even know what they want to build until the last minute?
 Nonetheless, I got some basic supplies and made sure to make them accessible to my students in a mini “Makerspace” area of the classroom.
-The containers are actually these trash cans and you can get these printable labels HERE.
+The containers are actually trashcans and you can get these printable labels HERE.
 Another great use for the Adhesive Pocket labels from Target!

 We launched our project by giving our students a taste of novel engineering first using the book Muncha!
 Muncha!
 Muncha!
 We were able to go through a shortened version of problem and solution process in just one sitting.